 Apple is expected to announce the Apple Watch in its upcoming media event on 9th March 2015.

-Based on what CEO Tim Cook has said in interviews, and along with predictions by observers and experts, the following are what the Apple Watch can do:
+Based on what CEO Tim Cook has said in interviews, the following are what the Apple Watch can do:

 - Health and fitness tracking.
 Developers have been busy writing apps using the HealthKit and WatchKit.